 Allow the drain cleaner to work through the sink because the chemicals are dangerous if they touch your skin while plunging the sink.

 In general using chemicals can do more harm than good on the drain pipes.

 If the plunger doesn’t work, then move on to the garbage disposal.

-Some people may think that a garbage disposal can churn up anything you put into it, but that is not the case.
-Avoid a clogged drain by keeping certains foods out of your drain such as cooking oil, poultry skins, potato peels and rice, corn husks, pasta, and coffee grinds.
+Some people may think that a garbage disposal can churn up anything you put into it.
+Yet, this is not the case.
+Avoid a clogged drain by keeping certain foods out of your drain.
+These include cooking oil, poultry skins, potato peels and rice, corn husks, pasta, and coffee grinds.
 Also, make sure you have the water running when you use your garbage disposal.